Diversity, Equity & Inclusion

 Group of JWU students laughing together

-Resources
+Programs & Resources

 Toggle

-Accessibility Services
+JWU Providence Accessibility Services

 Toggle

-This resource page has been created based on feedback from students who have participated in recent conversations.
-Thank you for your ideas, energy and commitment to this vital work.
-We value our diverse campus community and look forward to deepening JWU’s commitment to a campus culture in which every student is welcomed, respected and heard.
+It has now been expanded to include our entire community and looks forward to deepening JWU’s commitment to a campus culture in which every student is welcomed, respected and heard.

 Toggle